Teaching Assistantship

 Marking TA:

 If you are a marking TA, then you will mark assignments, quizzes and or tests for a single class.
-For first-year classes, this means that you mark roughly 100 papers.
+First-year classes may have you marking roughly 100 papers.
+Whereas 3rd or 4th year classes may have you marking more complex assignments for 20-30 students.
 In larger classes, they may have more than 1 person TAing.
-As such you and that other person would decide how to divide up the marking.
+Because of this variability in expectations and division of labour, good communication between your supervisor and fellow TAs is encouraged.

 For the most part, you could mark the papers without the answer key, but try to stick to it.
 If the professor wants specific key works in the answers, then the students need to give those words.